Charles Chetwynd-Talbot, 19th Earl of Shrewsbury: Personal life

-Their elder daughter Lady Theresa married the 6th Marquess of Londonderry, and was the mother of the 7th Marquess.
-A younger daughter, Lady Muriel, married William Duncombe, Viscount Helmsley, and was the mother of the second Earl of Feversham.
-She was also active in the Garden City movement.
 Shrewsbury died suddenly in May 1877, aged only 47, and was succeeded in the earldom by his only legitimate son Charles.
 The Countess of Shrewsbury died in July 1912, aged 76.

 Lord Shrewsbury also had an illegitimate child with a maid, producing a son.
 The son was educated through funding from Lord Shrewsbury.
 Lord Shrewsbury's illegitimate grandson Arthur Talbot won the Croix de Guerre during the First World War, saving a Padre from behind enemy lines, despite only being a medic.